Skip to content

 Collects House of M #1-8, Spider-Man: House of M #1-5, Fantastic Four: House of M #1-3, Iron Man: House of M #1-3, New Thunderbolts (2004) #11, Black Panther (2005) #7, Uncanny X-Men (1981) #462-465, Wolverine (2003) #33-35, Captain America (2004) #10, Pulse (2004) #10, Cable & Deadpool #17, Incredible Hulk (2000) #83-87, New X-Men (2004) #16-19, Exiles (2001) #69-71, Mutopia X #1-5, Decimation: House of M – The Day After, Giant-Size Ms. Marvel (2006) #1, Secrets of the House of M, Pulse: House of M Special, House of M 1 Director’s Cut, House of M Sketchbook, material from Hulk: Broken Worlds Book One.

-It took some years after House of M, but the Scarlet Witch finally made her comeback in Mighty Avengers, with a twist of course.
+It took some years after House of M, but the Scarlet Witch finally made her comeback in the Mighty Avengers comics, with a twist of course.

 The Avengers and the X-Men go to war in Avengers vs. X-Men!
-This 2012 crossover event involved the return of the Phoenix Force and the subsequent war between the Avengers and the X-Men.
-For a more comprehensive look at the event, go to the reading order.
+This 2012 comic book crossover event involved the return of the Phoenix Force and the subsequent war between the Avengers and the X-Men.
+For a more comprehensive look at the event, follow our guide.

 At that point, we entered the Marvel NOW! era and things went back to normal for Scarlet Witch.
 Wanda then joined the Uncanny Avengers (a team composed of Avengers and X-Men).

-Like everyone else, Scarlet Witch was affected by the events of the 2015 Secret Wars, but she didn’t have a prominent role to play in the event.
-Go here to find the full reading order of the event.
+Like everyone else, Scarlet Witch was affected by the events of the 2015 Secret Wars by Jonathan Hickman, but she didn’t have a prominent role to play in the event.
+If you want to explore the event, follow our Secret Wars guide.

-After the events of the Secret Wars, we entered the All-New, All-Different Marvel era.
+After the events of the Secret Wars comics crossover, Marvel Comics entered the All-New, All-Different Marvel era.
 At first, Scarlet Witch only made mostly forgettable cameos.
-After that, she finally got her own series, written by James Robinson.
+After that, she finally starred in her own comic book series, written by James Robinson.

 Secret Empire!
 Captain America is living a lie!
 The Cosmic Cube has remade him into a secret true believer in the cause of Hydra!
 Now, Steve Rogers makes Hydra’s ideals a reality—and changes the landscape of the world dramatically!
-For more, go to the Secret Empire Reading Order.
+For more, on the Secret Empire comic book event, follow the guide.

 • Secret Empire